Australian Bombshell Tarsha Whitmore Sizzles In Skimpy Black Bikini

 Tarsha Whitmore never fails to get temperatures rising.
 On Tuesday, October 29, the Australian bombshell uploaded a tantalizing post for her nearly 600,000 Instagram followers to enjoy.

-The photo, taken on Tarsha’s trip to Maldives, shows the Instagram influencer lounging on outdoor furniture.
+The photo, taken on Tarsha’s trip to the Maldives, shows the Instagram influencer lounging on outdoor furniture.
 Despite the fact that most of the world is currently experiencing fall weather, Tarsha looked like an absolute summer goddess.
 The tan and toned model gazed seductively into the camera, as she flaunted her flawless figure in a barely-there black bikini.
-Tarsha’s ample cleavage could barely be contained in the the tiny bandeau top.
+Tarsha’s ample cleavage could barely be contained in the tiny bandeau top.
 The skimpy swimsuit put her toned abs and long, lean legs on full display.
-Fans were also able to catch a glimpse of her belly button piercing.
+Fans were also able to catch a glimpse of her bellybutton piercing.

-The brunette bombshell styled in her highlighted hair in loose waves, giving the look added glamour.
+The brunette bombshell styled her highlighted hair in loose waves, giving the look added glamour.
 The bikini model opted for a full face of makeup, including subtle contour, glowing highlighter, voluminous lashes, and nude lipstick, that enhanced her gorgeous features.
 Her long nails were also perfectly manicured and painted a light pink.

 Fans were floored by the post and proceeded to shower the stunner with compliments.
 While many simply left fire and heart-eye emoji in the comments section, others were more vocal in their praise.